egarbarino/safari_gke_2/lesson_2/README.md

 watch -n 1 "kubectl get pods -L env,author"
 ```

-Labels are not used just for display purposes, but to select Kubernetes expressions using so-called selector and set-based expressions.
+Labels are not used just for display purposes, but to select Kubernetes resources using so-called selector and set-based expressions.

 Example 1: Pods whose author ISN'T Ernie